Fortinet Security Fabric

 - On a downstream FortiGate (such as FGT2 or FGT3), configure the same fabric settings as were set on FGT1.

 Be sure you do not enable this on the topmost-level FortiGate (in this example, FGT1).

 - In FortiGate IP, enter the FGT1 interface that has Security Fabric Connection enabled.
 The Management IP can be left to use the WAN IP or optionally specified.

 Once set up, you can view your network's Security Fabric configuration under Security Fabric through two topology dashboards.

 - On the top-level FortiGate, go to Security Fabric > Physical Topology.
 This dashboard shows a visualization of all access layer devices in the fabric.

 - Go to Security Fabric > Physical Topology to view information about the interfaces (logical or physical) that each device in the fabric is connected to.

-Other Security Fabric configurations for your network are available through the Fortinet Cookbook Security Fabric Collection page.
+Other Security Fabric configurations for your network are available in the Fortinet Cookbook: Fortinet Security Fabric.